Film and Television

 COM FT 590

+Prereq: (COM FT 201).
 From TV shows to feature films and webisodes, 2D animation is more popular than ever, but how is it created?
-This fun yet intensive beginner course teaches all the fundamental skills needed to create great 2D character animation - the way it's done in the industry.
-Through progressive hands-on lessons you will learn basic drawing and how to use Adobe Animate CC to make characters walk, talk and come to life.
-We cover animation storytelling, character design, acting, timing, and facial expressions; how to animate "keys and in-betweens," compose scenes, use color, and more.
-Animation history and industry trends are also discussed.
+This fun yet intensive hands-on beginner course teaches all the fundamental skills needed to create great 2D character animation--the way it's done in the industry, with Adobe Animate CC.
+Through progressive lessons, students learn basic drawing and character design, storytelling, and how to make characters walk, talk, and come to life.
+The course covers acting, timing, and facial expressions, drawing "keys and in-betweens," scene composition, color backgrounds, and more.
+The history of animation and industry trends are also discussed.
 Students complete numerous projects including a fully produced animated short film.
-Many of the skills covered in this class can also be used by filmmakers, 3D animators, broadcast designers, and artists.
+Many of the skills covered in this class can also be applied to 3D and experimental animation, filmmaking, art, and broadcast design.
 4 cr.